Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1966

-I cannot tell you the extent to which it blew my mind when I learned that one of the only doo-wop songs I ever truly liked – and a breezy, light-as-a-feather gem released at a time when doo-wop had all but vanished from the charts – was written by, of all people, Edwin Starr; he of the powerful pipes, the brawny, soulful delivery, and the angriest, sassiest and most iconic anti-war protest song ever recorded.
+I cannot tell you the extent to which it blew my mind when I learned that one of the only doo-wop songs I ever truly liked – and a breezy, light-as-a-feather gem released when doo-wop had all but vanished from the charts – was written by, of all people, Edwin Starr, he of the powerful pipes, brawny delivery, and the angriest, sassiest and most iconic anti-war song ever recorded.

 133. Baby, Baby Don’t Cry